aio-libs/aiojobs/docs/api.rst

       The scheduler creation doesn't require a running event loop anymore if it is executed by Python 3.10+.

-   .. attribute:: limit
+   .. attribute:: limit: int | None

       Concurrency limit (``100`` by default) or ``None`` if the limit is disabled.

-   .. attribute:: pending_limit
+   .. attribute:: pending_limit: int

       A limit for *pending* queue size (``0`` for unlimited queue).